Mweru/Mweru/README.md

 ![Mweru](https://github.com/Mweru/Mweru/blob/main/g-photo.jpg)

-🌟 I'm a passionate Data Scientist and Visual Designer with a background in Business Technology, I combine technical skills with a passion for visual data storytelling.
-By blending creativity with statistical analysis, I help turn complex problems into clear, actionable insights.
+🌟 I'm a passionate Data Scientist and Visual Designer with a background in Business Technology.
+I combine technical skills with a passion for visual data storytelling by blending creativity with statistical analysis, I help turn complex problems into clear, actionable insights.
 My focus is on creating value through thoughtful design and making informed decisions.
 I'm excited to connect and explore opportunities to make a real impact together.

 ## 🚀 Skills